 We believe that the right to a home and food and the rights of children to go to school lie at the heart of human dignity and we envision a world where no one has to go without the basics of human survival.

 In the mid-1980s, Maria Foscarinis was a lawyer working at a large corporation when she volunteered to represent homeless families on a pro bono basis.
 After seeing the impact of first-rate legal advocacy on the lives of homeless people, Maria left the firm to dedicate herself to that work full-time.

 She went on to become a principal architect of the 1987 McKinney-Vento Homeless Assistance Act, the first major federal legislation to address homelessness.
-In 1989, she founded the National Law Center On Homelessness & Poverty (NLCHP) with one goal in mind: to end homelessness in America.
-NLCHP changed its name to Just End Homelessness in 2018 as part of a rebranding campaign and to raise more awareness about the problem of homelessness in America.
+In 1989, she founded the National Law Center On Homelessness & Poverty with one goal in mind: to end homelessness in America.
+NLCHP changed its name to the National Homelessness Law Center (the Law Center) in 2020 as part of a rebranding campaign and to raise more awareness about the problem of homelessness in America.

 Since 1989, we have used the power of the law to advocate for millions of men, women, children and families whose voices are seldom heard.
 We have put homeless children back in school, won new resources for affordable housing, prevented homelessness for renters, overturned laws that criminalize homelessness, and built support for the human right to housing here at home.

 Our advocacy services can range from intervening locally to ensure children can stay in the only school they have known to spearheading significant litigation for many years to offer unused federal properties to the homeless.
 We persevere until we conclude that the issue has been addressed and that the impact is felt by the individuals who need it.